 The purpose of Haiti Lifeline Ministries is to empower, equip, and encourage the work of Christ in Haiti.
 Since 1999, we have been following the Lord’s call to serve at the orphanage at Centre Children International Lifeline d’Haiti.
-The past two years have seen an explosion in interest in the ministry and what God is doing at the compound in Croix-des-Bouquets, Haiti.
+The past few years have seen an explosion in interest in the ministry and what God is doing at the compound in Croix-des-Bouquets, Haiti.
 Because of this interest and God's guiding grace, Haiti Lifeline Ministries has expanded our ministry beyond the walls of the compound into surrounding villages and north into Pignon.
 We wait with eager anticipation to see how He will lead in the future and are thankful for the opportunity to help enhance the lives of the orphanage children as well as those in the surrounding areas.

 I traveled to Haiti for the first time in April 2014 and came on staff later that year part time as Missions Coordinator.
 After a year, I transitioned to full time Programs Director.
 Traveling to Haiti is a source of encouragement to be as joyous and thankful as my Haitian brothers and sisters in Christ.
 For myself personally, serving in Haiti is constantly humbling me come to God helpless, like a child.
 I am so much more aware that God does not begin where my perceived control or abilities end.
 Serving in Haiti forces me to realize that I am not able.
 God is able.
 He is able and is always in control.